 Please note the Embassy does not issue replacement green cards, only boarding foils (if qualified).
 New green cards can only be obtained in the United States from U.S. Citizenship and Immigration Services.

-If you were arrested in the United States for an immigration violation and were allowed to depart voluntarily, you must prove that you have returned to Israel by appearing at the U.S. Embassy.
-Reception hours are on Fridays between 10:00am and 10:30am.
+If you were arrested in the United States for an immigration violation and were allowed to depart voluntarily, you must prove that you have returned to Israel, Jerusalem, the West Bank and/or Gaza by appearing at the U.S. Embassy Jerusalem or Branch Office Tel Aviv.
+Please send an email to firstname.lastname@example.org for Embassy Jerusalem or email@example.com for Branch Office Tel Aviv.

-In most cases, you will be asked to present your current passport, any U.S. visas you possess, the documents you received from USCIS or the immigration judge in the United States, and the original boarding pass from your return flight to Israel.
+In most cases, you will be asked to present your current passport, any U.S. visas you possess, the documents you received from USCIS or the immigration judge in the United States, and the original boarding pass for your return flight from the United States.

-Please note that the money bond which was deposited on your behalf in the U.S. will not be returned to you at the Embassy.
+Please note that the money bond which was deposited on your behalf in the U.S. will not be returned to you.
 You will be interviewed by a consular officer who will sign the paperwork that you received from USCIS and return it to you.
-The Embassy will notify the U.S. Authorities of your return to Israel by providing them with a copy of the same paperwork.
+The Embassy will notify the U.S. authorities of your return by providing them with a copy of the same paperwork.